 Matthew’s recent experience includes the following:

-- Trafigura v Bulk Oil Storage and Transportation (2020): represented the claimant in Commercial Court claims against a Ghanaian company arising under multiple oil and gas sale contracts.
+- Trafigura v Bulk Oil Storage and Transportation (2020): Represented the claimant in Commercial Court claims against a Ghanaian company arising under multiple oil and gas sale contracts.

 - Assisted in an UNCITRAL arbitration concerning the conduct of a tender for the supply of equipment for the development of a Kazakh oilfield.